Emilwhisper/OptiScalerBuilder/README.md

 4. Click **Run workflow** and wait for the build to complete.
 5. Download the generated artifact from the workflow run.

+Please note: Since the DLSS Enabler files in this repository are static, you'll need to keep your fork synchronized with the upstream repository to use newer DLSS Enabler versions when building manually.

 ## Credits / Dependencies
 - [OptiScaler](https://github.com/optiscaler/OptiScaler)
 - [fakenvapi](https://github.com/optiscaler/fakenvapi)